YoussefElyaz/Devops-Project/README.md

 ```
 kubectl apply -f addons
 ```
-Then to get acces to the kiali dashboard we run the following command
+To access to the kiali dashboard we run the following command
 ```
 kubectl port-forward svc/kiali -n istio-system 20001
 ```
-Now we can access to the kiali console on http://localhost:20001
+Now we can access to kiali on http://localhost:20001

 # Links